DIG - (music inspired by and dedicated to Bill Evans)

 by Michael Musillami Trio + 2

-On June 5th, Playscape Recordings will release Life Anthem (PSR#091717), featuring veteran guitarist/composer Michael Musillami with his flagship trio.
+On June 5th, Playscape Recordings released Life Anthem (PSR#091717), featuring veteran guitarist/composer Michael Musillami with his flagship trio.
 Life Anthem is Musillami's ninth Playscape Recordings release with the trio, featuring bassist Joe Fonda and drummer George Schuller.
 As he has done in the past, for this latest release Musillami augmented the trio with the addition of cornetist Kirk Knuffke and Jason Robinson on saxophones and flute.

-"The MM Trio as been creating music since 2002, with our first release, Beijing being released in 2003," writes Musillami in his liner notes.
+"The MM Trio has been creating music since 2002, with our first release, Beijing being released in 2003," writes Musillami in his liner notes.
 "It has been, and continues to be, a wonderful journey filled with multiple tours to Canada and Europe, as well as our home in America.
 Life Anthem offers the trio in full bloom, fearless and on fire.
 The addition of Jason Robinson and Kirk Knuffke punctuates our message in all CAPS!!!"

 Life Anthem documents Musillami's journey back from sudden illness followed by a months-long recovery during which this music was composed.
 On June 8th, 2016 Musillami woke up with what he termed as a "crashing headache."
 After waiting two days with what he thought was a migraine, he found himself in a life or death situation after an ambulance ride to the ER followed by a flurry of tests which revealed not only a brain hemorrhage, but (oddly) an unrelated brain tumor.